kavia-common/palestine-youth-employment-platform-147458-147467/job_matching_frontend/README.md

 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify

+## Environment Setup

+Copy `.env.example` to `.env` and set:

+- `REACT_APP_API_BASE_URL` → Backend URL (preview/dev is typically `http://localhost:3001` or the preview URL provided)
+- `REACT_APP_SUPABASE_URL` → Your Supabase project URL
+- `REACT_APP_SUPABASE_ANON_KEY` → Your Supabase anon key

+On app boot (development), the console logs a safe preview of these values to help validate wiring.

+## Realtime Subscriptions

+The frontend subscribes to:
+- `public:jobs` via `postgres_changes` to reflect inserts/updates/deletes in the Jobs list
+- `public:notifications` via `broadcast` event `new_notification` to update the topbar notification counter

+If updates are not reflected:
+1. Check browser console for `[Realtime]` logs (connection status, events)
+2. Ensure Realtime is enabled for the `public` schema and that Publications include `jobs` table
+3. Verify the broadcast event name `new_notification` matches your server emitter
+4. Confirm CORS and websocket access are not blocked by the backend or proxies

+## CORS Verification

+The backend exposes a non-sensitive debug endpoint `/api/debug/cors` showing `allow_origins`.
+Ensure your frontend origin (e.g., `http://localhost:3000`) appears there.
+API base URL should point to the FastAPI backend preview on port `3001`.

 ## Getting Started

 In the project directory, you can run: